-For more information and guides to using OMERO.web, visit User guides.
+For more information and guides to using OMERO.web, see our help website.

 Fig. 1: OMERO.web user interface

 Fig. 2: OMERO.web image viewer

 OMERO.insight

 Note: With the release of OMERO 5.3.0, the OMERO.insight desktop client has entered maintenance mode, meaning it will only be updated if a major bug is discovered.
 Instead, the OME team will be focusing on developing and extending the web clients.